stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, cetaso avūpasamo.
 Tattha ayonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā uddhaccakukkuccassa uppādāya, uppannassa vā uddhaccakukkuccassa bhiyyobhāvāya vepullāya.*

 That is a mind with no solace or an agitated mind.
-The mind, having missed witnessing the origin, source, or beginning, is now caught up in the cycle of generating more agitation and thereby suffering for it,[[yonisomanasikāra#ayonisomanasikāra | ayonisomanasikāra]].
+The mind, having missed witnessing the origin, source, or beginning, is now caught up in the cycle of generating more agitation and thereby suffering for it,[ayonisomanasikāra](/terminology/yonisomanasikara.md#ayonisomanasikāra).
 Giving frequent attention with such a mind is the food, when offered, will lead to the rise of not yet arisen restlessness or will strengthen the restlessness that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannāya vā vicikicchāya uppādāya, uppannāya vā vicikicchāya bhiyyobhāvāya vepullāya?*